SoftwareHeritage/docker/README.rst

 Service "packs"
 ---------------

-The Software Heritage stack consists in many services running aong each other to implement the full feature set of the SWH platform.
+The Software Heritage stack consists in many services running along each other to implement the full feature set of the SWH platform.

 However not all these services are required all the time for someone playing with this toy, and launching the stack full blast can be pretty resource heavy on the user's machine.

-So we divides the services in several "sets" that can be enabled or not.
+So we divided the services in several "sets" that can be enabled or not.
 Each of these feature sets can be started by using the corresponding compose file, in addition to the main one.
 Provided compose files are:

 - `compose.yml`: the main compose file, firing basic (core) SWH services (see below).
+You can browse the archive using the URL http://localhost:<publicport>
+  (`<publicport>` being the port chosen by docker for the service ``nginx``).

-- `compose.cassandra.yml`: replace the backend of the main `swh-storage` service by Cassandra (instead of postgresql).
+- `compose.cassandra.yml`: replace the backend of the main `swh-storage` service by Cassandra (instead of Postgresql).

 - `compose.deposit.yml`: activate the swh-deposit_ feature set of the
   SWH stack.

 - `compose.graph.yml`: add the swh-graph_ feature.
+This may require some manual commands to (re)generate the graph dataset used by swh-graph.

 - `compose.keycloak.yml`: activate the keycloak-based auhentication
   backend for the web frontend (without it, you only have the django-based